science-analyse/banking_assistant/README.md

 ---

-**🚀 Deploy your Kapital Bank AI Assistant now and start helping people find banking services in Azerbaijan!**
+**🚀 Deploy your  AI Assistant now and start helping people find banking services in Azerbaijan!**

 *Built with ❤️ using FastAPI, Gemini AI, and real Azerbaijani banking APIs*